mcgrathg/sf-take-home/README.md

-# Stitch Fix Front-End Exercise
+# SF Front-End Exercise

-When a user first signs up for Stitch Fix, we ask them to fill out a style profile so we can begin to understand their preferences.
+When a user first signs up, we ask them to fill out a style profile so we can begin to understand their preferences.
 We're currently redesigning this survey to be more mobile-friendly and visually engaging.

 In one section of the survey, we ask potential clients what they love to show off.
 Using the answers to that question, we follow up and ask if there are other things they prefer to downplay.
 The intended behavior and UI are shown here: